Tech-Recruiter-Justin/Learn_JavaScript/README.md

 - variable.slice() - removes the characters before index, negative value works backwards, two values can be used to form a bracket
 - variable.replace('what to replace','what to replace with') - replaces the first matching instance
 - variable.repeat(x) - creates a new variable that repeats the original variable x times
+- array.push() - add an item to the end of an array
+- array.unshift() - add an item to the beginning of an array
+- array.pop() - remove an item at the end of an array
+- array.shift() - remove an item from the the beginning of an array
+- array1.concat(array2) - add array2 to the end of array1

 ### Math Object
 - Math.method are properties and methods that help to calculate things, comes with JavaScript by default